iemran93/ToDo-App/README.md

  You Can:
  * Add items to the todo list.
- * Delete items by refrecing the item no.
+ * Delete items by referencing the item no.
  * Show all the todo list.

  ## Examples